Italy's Nexi in talks to buy stake in Alpha Bank's payment business - sources

-Nexi, which is in the process of merging with smaller domestic rival SIA, would invest in the business setting up a joint-venture with Alpha, two of the sources said.
+Nexi, which is in the process of merging with smaller domestic rival SIA, would set up a joint-venture with Alpha which wants to retain a presence in the business, two of the sources said.

 Alpha, Nexi and SIA all declined to comment.